Call Us

 At MSI Australia we provide a comprehensive service where both IV sedation (IV) and local anaesthetic (LA) are available.
 Our LA painless anaesthetic delivery technique means many patients report experiencing little to no pain when the local anaesthetic is injected.

-Anyone can choose to have IV Sedation for their vasectomy and many men simply prefer to be “knocked out” as they know they will not handle being awake for the procedure well.
 Other men may have had previous inguinal hernia or scrotal surgery in which case we recommend them to have IV sedation as there is a chance that old scar tissue will make the vasectomy under LA difficult and may even mean the LA operation is postponed to a later date for the needed IV sedation.
-All men who have had a previous vasectomy in the past we insist on them having IV sedation for the same reasons.
+For all men who have had a vasectomy in the past, we insist on them having IV sedation for the same reasons.

 Sedation